 Meme art is not art: if you like purposely horrible MS Paint art drawn using a mouse, then be my guest.
 I am still trying to forget that hippo scene.
 I still cannot come to comprehend it…

 Surprise French: About a minute of the episode was in French with no subtitles.
 I’ve heard that the second half puts the subtitles on, but unfortunately, I didn’t get far enough.
-It was a fun touch – I always laugh when anime suddenly speaks a different language (you know, when they spoke Chinese in Ping Pong?
+It was a fun touch – I always laugh when anime suddenly speaks a different language gratuitously (like when they spoke Chinese in Ping Pong.
 The first episode killed me…).

 I honestly never planned to watch it, and am not entirely sure why I did.
 Maybe the thumbnail alone had the power to brainwash me.
 As for how I thought – well, I’m glad I watched it even if only to be in on what it’s about.
 It was an interesting experience that I would recommend to anyone with 12 minutes and some extra brain cells to spare.
 I would most likely not watch more of it…